MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

 1. Review and provide your consent for **Data privacy and compliance** by selecting the **I agree** checkbox.

-1. Click verify to get the configuration verified.
+1. Select **Verify** to validate the configuration.

-1. Once the verification has completed the connection can be saved by clicking **Save**.
+1. Once the verification has completed, the connection can be saved by clicking **Save**.

 > [!div class="mx-imgBorder"]
    > ![Experian connection configuration page](media/enrichment-SFTP-connection.png "Experian connection configuration page")